The Reform Solitary Confinement Act

 -

-Create a step-down and transitional housing program with 6 hours out of cell time per day
+Establish a step-down and transitional housing program offering at least six hours of daily out-of-cell time to support reintegration.

 -